Linaro/ansible-playbook-for-ohpc/Readme.md

     - mr_provisioner_machines
       A list of the computing nodes' names in MrP so as to PXE reboot them

+1. roles/net-eth/defaults/main.yml

+    - cnode_gateway
+      The IP of the gateway the cnode should be using

+    - cnode_gateway_interface
+      The CN's interface on which is the gateway (if at all)

+    - list_cnodes_interface
+      The list of interfaces in each CN to create an ifcfg file for

 ##  Run this playbook